getcarina/getcarina.com/_getting-started/2016-03-08-python-web-app-dev.md

 #### Change the application

 1. Open `app/templates/index.html` for editing.
-Change "Guest" to "Ghost" everywhere.
+Change "Guest" to "Ghost" everywhere with a case-sensitive find and replace.

 1. Reload your web browser.